Sustainability and design

 |Anticipated completion of build

-In 2010, the consortium agreed a Memorandum of Understanding with East Devon District Council, that allows for the number of homes to be increased from 2,900 to 3,500.
+In 2010, the consortium agreed a Memorandum of Understanding with East Devon District Council that allows for the number of homes to be increased from 2,900 to 3,500.
 Detailed planning permission was granted for the additional 600 homes and supporting infrastructure in 2014 and construction is now underway.
-The design of the town centre is also progressing with a planning application having been submitted for the first public house.
+The design of the town centre is also progressing and a public house is due for completion in 2017.
 Other retail/commercial units will follow soon.

 As part of the consortium, our Strategic Land and Planning team put in place the Developer’s Consortium Agreement, negotiated the Section 106 Agreement, and secured infrastructure funding.
 Our regional office in Exeter then took over day-to-day responsibility for delivering the development alongside the consortium partners.